Argentina–United Kingdom relations: The Conservative Republic (1880–1916)

 The Roca–Runciman Treaty was signed between the countries on 1 May 1933.
 It was a trade agreement to help Argentina avoid the effects of a pro-Commonwealth policy, in exchange for lower taxes for imported products from the UK.
 It was signed by Vice President of Argentina, Julio Argentino Pascual Roca – a request of the president Agustín Pedro Justo and Walter Runciman.

-Britain was the main purchaser of Argentine beef and grain.
-During the Second World War, Argentina refused to go along with the American anti-German policies.
-Washington responded by trying to shut down Argentine exports.
-President Franklin Roosevelt asked Prime Minister Winston Churchill to stop buying Argentine beef and grain.
+During the Second World War, Britain was the main purchaser of Argentine beef and grain, with the country supplying the majority of beef and a substantial amount of the wheat consumed on the British Isles.
+When Argentina initially refused to go along with American hemispheric defense policies, choosing instead to maintain neutrality in the conflict, Washington responded by trying to shut down Argentine exports, which led President Franklin Roosevelt to ask Prime Minister Winston Churchill to stop buying Argentine beef and grain.
 Churchill refused, saying the food was urgently needed.

+During the conflict, over 4,000 Argentine volunteers served with all three British armed services.
+Over 600 Argentine volunteers served with both the Royal Air Force and the Royal Canadian Air Force, mostly in No. 164 (Argentine) squadron, whose shield bore the sun from the Flag of Argentina and the motto, "Determined We Fly (Firmes Volamos)"., and nearly 500 Argentines served in the Royal Navy around the world, from the North Atlantic to the South Pacific.
+Many were part of the special forces, such as John Godwin.
+Many members of the Anglo-Argentine community also volunteered in non-combat roles, or worked to raise money and supplies for British troops.
+The Anglo-Argentine Fellowship of the Bellows in Argentina raised money to buy aircraft for the RAF.
+In April 2005, a special remembrance service was held at the RAF church of St Clement Danes in London.